A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we use several benchmark datasets to evaluate the proposed method on the classification accuracy, the model complexity (measured in the number of trainable parameters), and the number of floating-point operations (FLOPs).
+Also, please refer to the supplementary material for details about the effectiveness of our method on the action recognition task.